THE BENEFITS OF KELP

 Kelp also supplies, calcium, magnesium, sodium, sulfur and other macrominerals the body needs.

 Kelp versus other mineral supplements.
 Kelp is rich in iron, calcium, magnesium, with some zinc and selenium, but low in copper.
-This is quite a good blend of minerals and one of the main reasons why I prefer kelp to other “mineral supplements”.
+This is quite a good blend of minerals and one of the main reasons why we prefer kelp to other “mineral supplements”.

 Kelp is also a food, so the body is more able to selectively absorb what it needs from it.
 Kelp is also an all-natural product, which avoids some toxicity.

-Please do not take most mineral supplements such as E-lytes, electrolytes, sea minerals, fulvic and humic minerals, and others.
+Do not take most mineral supplements such as E-lytes, electrolytes, sea minerals, fulvic and humic minerals, and others.
 All of these have one or more of the following problems:

 1. They do not contain the ultra-trace minerals.